sunilabrahamindia/sunilabraham/publications/do-we-need-the-aadhaar-scheme.md

 <div class="highlighted-text" id="fulltext">

-<p>We don't need Aadhar because we already have a much more robust identity management and authentication system based on digital signatures that has a proven track record of working at a "billions-of-users" scale on the internet with reasonable security.
+<p>We don't need Aadhaar because we already have a much more robust identity management and authentication system based on digital signatures that has a proven track record of working at a "billions-of-users" scale on the internet with reasonable security.
 The Unique Identification (UID) project based on the so-called “infallibility of biometrics” is deeply flawed in design.
 These design disasters waiting to happen cannot be permanently thwarted by band-aid policies.</p>

 <p>Biometrics are poor authentication factors because once they are compromised they cannot be re-secured unlike digital signatures.
 Additionally, an individual’s biometrics can be harvested remotely without his or her conscious cooperation.
 The iris can be captured remotely without a person’s knowledge using a high-res digital camera.</p>